HB-421

 Plain Language

-When an employer primarily relies on an ADS to make a discipline, termination, or deactivation decision, the employer must provide the affected worker with a post-decision written notice at the time the decision is made.
-The notice must be plain-language, standalone, in the worker's routine language, and accessible.
-It must inform the worker of: the human contact for more information and data requests, that an ADS was used, the worker's right to request a copy of their data, the anti-retaliation prohibition, and the worker's right to appeal under R.S.
-23:975.
-This is a post-decision notice — distinct from the pre-deployment notice in §972.
+When an employer primarily relies on an ADS for a discipline, termination, or deactivation decision, the employer must provide the affected worker with a post-decision written notice at the time the decision is made.
+The notice must be in plain language, standalone, in the worker's customary language, and delivered via an accessible method.
+It must disclose: a human contact for more information, that an ADS was used, the worker's right to request their data, anti-retaliation protections, and the right to appeal under § 975.
+This is an adverse-action notification — it triggers at the point the decision is made, complementing the pre-use notice under § 972.

 Statutory Text